 Emergency Home Repairs Projects

-Assists low income, elderly and disabled households with emergency home repairs.
-Such as furnace repair/replacement, handicapped ramps, resolving electrical issues, water heater replacements and making bathrooms accessible.
+The Housing Trust fund assists low-income elderly and disabled households with emergency housing repairs.
+Typical projects include furnace repair/replacement, handicapped ramps, resolving electrical issues, repair/ replacement of water heater, and making bathrooms accessible.
+This program allows the elderly and disabled to remain in their home safely.

 Bridges Mentoring Program

-Strengthens the self-esteem and social skills of children and youth by providing positive mentoring relationships to youth in Mitchell County at no cost.
+Bridges Mentoring coordinates mentors and students in Mitchell County to help strengthen the self-esteem and social skills of children and youth by providing positive mentoring relationships to youth at no cost to the youth.

 Northern Lights Alliance for the Homeless back to top